chaozhongyinxiang/chaozhongyinxiang.github.io/_pages/cv.md

 ### Skills

 * Fluent in programming and scripting languages
-* Profound understanding in machine learning algorithms and genetics
+* Profound understanding in machine learning and biomedical fields including genetics/genomics
-* Data curation and database management
+* Big Data manipulation
-* Web application development
+* Demonstrated leaderships such as team communication and mentorship.

 ### Publicatoins